Timeline

 December 7, 1941 Japan launches a surprise attack on the Pearl Harbor naval base, home of the U.S. Pacific Fleet.
 Members of the 2nd Battalion of the 298th guard the windward coastline of Oahu, while the 1st Battalion is stationed at Schofield Barracks.
 Martial law is declared.

 In the morning after the attack begins, Territorial Governor Joseph Poindexter creates the Hawaii Territorial Guard (HTG) since the Hawaii Guard units had been federalized.
-Under the authority of the governor, the HTG becomes the military force charged with the defense of Hawaii.
+Under the authority of the governor, the HTG becomes primarily an “anti-sabotage force” charged with the defense of Hawaii.

 December 8, 1941 United States declares war on Japan.
 FBI agents and police begin arresting Japanese community leaders in Hawaii, eventually detaining about 1,400 individuals who are classified as “dangerous enemy aliens.”